ss1gohan13/SV08-Replacement-Macros/README.md

 - _print_start_wait - removed - is no longer needed
 - _resume_wait - removed - is no longer needed
 - ALL_FAN_OFF - no longer needed but kept
-- bed_mesh_init - removed - not needed
+- bed_mesh_init - removed - is no longer needed
 - BED_MESH_CALIBRATE - ~~removed~~ replaced with G29 (for Marlin users)
 - CLEAN_NOZZLE is updated/shortened - this is meant to work with the stock nozzle scrubber setup
 - END_PRINT replaced - see the [end print macro](https://github.com/ss1gohan13/A-Better-End-Print-Macro)
-- Force move is moved into printer.cfg - Its not a macro... move it
+- Force move is moved into printer.cfg - Its not a macro...
 - ~~G34 removed~~ G34 remastered.
 - idle timeout moved to fluidd and/or mainsail config.
 Please update and configure
-- M106 can be removed - not needed for mainline - see mainline instructions for multipin fan
+- M106 can be removed - not needed for mainline - see [mainline printer.cfg](https://github.com/Rappetor/Sovol-SV08-Mainline/blob/main/files-used/config/printer.cfg) for multipin fan
 - M107 can be removed - not needed for mainline
-- M109 removed - not needed
+- M109 removed - not needed - stock klipper macro
-- M190 removed - not needed
+- M190 removed - not needed - stock klipper macro
-- M600 modified - only use PAUSE - use/customize fluidd/mainsail config to use PAUSE macro and parking position
+- M600 modified - only use PAUSE - ~~use/customize fluidd/mainsail config to use PAUSE macro and parking position~~ _CLIENT_VARIABLE now included with macros.cfg.
+SV08 max values in place. *WARNING* If you are not on an SV08, update the locations as needed
 - **NEW** mainled - toggle main LED light in printer
-- PROBE_CALIBRATE ~~removed - this is a klipper standard - calibrate at your requested bed temp~~ - Added back - default temps 150C nozzle 60C bed - bed temp can be customized
+- PROBE_CALIBRATE ~~removed - this is a klipper standard - calibrate at your requested bed temp~~ - Customized and added back - default temps 150C nozzle 60C bed - bed temp can be customized
-- QUAD_GANTRY_LEVEL removed - not needed - QGL is a klipper standard and can be integrated with replacement [start print macro](https://github.com/ss1gohan13/A-better-print_start-macro-SV08)
+- QUAD_GANTRY_LEVEL ~~removed - not needed - QGL is a klipper standard and can be integrated with replacement~~ Replaced with GANTRY_LEVELING and included with [start print macro](https://github.com/ss1gohan13/A-better-print_start-macro-SV08)
-- RESUME replaced - add [include fluidd.cfg] or [include mainsail.cfg] to the printer.cfg, customize _CLIENT_VARIABLES to specific requested locations
+- RESUME replaced - add [include fluidd.cfg] or [include mainsail.cfg] to the printer.cfg, ~~customize _CLIENT_VARIABLES to specific requested locations~~ _CLIENT_VARIABLE now included with macros.cfg.
+SV08 max values in place. *WARNING* If you are not on an SV08, update the locations as needed
-- CANCEL_PRINT replaced - add [include fluidd.cfg] or [include mainsail.cfg] to the printer.cfg, customize _CLIENT_VARIABLES to specific requested locations
+- CANCEL_PRINT replaced - add [include fluidd.cfg] or [include mainsail.cfg] ~~to the printer.cfg, customize _CLIENT_VARIABLES to specific requested locations~~ _CLIENT_VARIABLE now included with macros.cfg.
+SV08 max values in place. *WARNING* If you are not on an SV08, update the locations as needed
-- PAUSE replaced - add [include fluidd.cfg] or [include mainsail.cfg] to the printer.cfg, customize _CLIENT_VARIABLES to specific requested locations
+- PAUSE replaced - add [include fluidd.cfg] or [include mainsail.cfg] to the printer.cfg, ~~customize _CLIENT_VARIABLES to specific requested locations~~ _CLIENT_VARIABLE now included with macros.cfg.
+SV08 max values in place. *WARNING* If you are not on an SV08, update the locations as needed
-- START_PRINT replaced - see the [start print macro](https://github.com/ss1gohan13/A-better-print_start-macro-SV08) replacement
+- START_PRINT replaced - see the [start print macro](https://github.com/ss1gohan13/A-better-print_start-macro-SV08) replacement for details
-- TEST_BELT: ~~temp removed until confirmed working - Acquire Shake Tune and run calibration as workaround~~ Replaced with SHAPER_CALIBRATE
+- TEST_BELT - ~~temp removed until confirmed working - Acquire Shake Tune and run calibration as workaround~~ Replaced with SHAPER_CALIBRATE